Huffe2012/Huffe2012/README.md

 # <a href="https://www.linkedin.com/in/ebonee-huff/">Ebonee Huff</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+My passion for cybersecurity drives me to engage in hands-on projects that address complex challenges across areas such as vulnerability management, threat detection, and incident response.
+These initiatives provide opportunities to work directly with security tools and frameworks, enabling deep exploration of emerging threats and mitigation strategies.
+I encourage you to review these projects to see how I've applied technical solutions to enhance security operations and improve organizational resilience.

 ## ⚠️ Vulnerability Management Projects